okawak/dotfiles/.github/README.md

 Still I am a begginer to use it, so I will note how to use from the very basic part.

+## My style in MacBook

+- zshell: for the shell
+- tmux
+- vim/nvim
+- starship: for the cool prompt
+- zed: text editor and terminal
+- vscode (cursor): text editor and terminal
+- (warp: terminal (still testing))
+- yadm: to manage the these dotfiles

 ## installation

 I am using MacOS now, so I installed it by